muratk5n/thirdwave/en/README.md

 ---

-If a total war starts and one of those gigantic Tupalevs start carpet bombing cities you'll understand why.
+If total war starts and one of those gigantic Tupalevs start carpet bombing cities you'll understand why.

 "Why does this No-Fly Zone matter anyway?"

+---

+Blinken reminds me of that gov official in *Under Siege*; in the situation room one general leans over and tells him, if things go wrong 'we'll just blame the cook' and he says 'absolutely'.
+That guy.

 ---